 Placing something inside of something keeps it safe.
 A gun is locked in a gun case.
-Money is placed in a safe.
-In the Bible, Adam knew his wife Eve and they became one.
+Money is set in a safe.
+In the Bible, Adam knew his wife Eve, and they became one.
 He placed himself inside of her.
 Christianity fell in love with a saying, “Invite Jesus into your heart.”
 As literally as possible they mean this.
-Jesus-Yeshua said He was the Word made flesh.
+Yeshua said He was the Word made flesh.
 So how does that work?
-“Thy word have I hid in my heart, that I might not sin against thee.”
-Psalm 119:11.
+“Thy word have I hid in my heart, that I might not sin against thee” (Psalm 119:11).

 How does this work–this invitation and placing inside of a heart?

 So what am I saying?
 I placed the story in my heart.
 I can pull it out if I need it.
-The Bible is a book that if you hide the Gospels, Proverbs and Psalms and other books in your heart you can pull out wisdom and knowledge and understanding.
-You can be smarter and wiser than all your enemies.
-You can make “right” choices and be righteous.
+The Bible is a book that if we hide the Gospels, Proverbs and Psalms and other books in our heart, we can pull out wisdom and knowledge and understanding.
+We can be smarter and wiser than all our enemies.
+We can make “right” choices and be righteous.

 So back to boxes. . .